2026 Safety Focus Areas and Resources

 Make Safety Focus Year-Round

-While CAPR 160-1 requires a single safety risk management day early in the calendar year, the National Commander is encouraging all units to spend time discussing these focus areas often throughout the year.
-Doing so ensures expectations for operating without exposure to unnecessary risk are reinforced and reaches as many members as possible.
+While CAPR 160-1 requires a single safety risk management day early in the calendar year, the National Commander is encouraging all units to discuss these focus areas often throughout the year.
+Doing so reinforces expectations for operating without unnecessary risk and reaches as many members as possible.

 “Commanders of all active units will set aside one meeting day during the months of January, February, or March to conduct an Annual Safety RM Day.
 The sole focus of the day is a RM refresher for all members, specifically geared towards the hazards and risks they face in their daily lives, their CAP activities, and their specific missions.”